hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Formation_Single/drone_formation_single.md

 # Drone Formation Models with Single-Integrator Dynamics

 This benchmark models represent the formation control of distributed drones with single-integrator dynamics.
-Each drone communicates its own position and sets a proper velocity.
+Each drone sends its own position and sets a proper velocity.
 The goal of these models is for all drones to maintain a formation tracing the reference drone without any collision.